orbeon/orbeon-forms-doc/faq/form-builder-runner.md

 Regular web technologies:

 - AJAX mode: HTML, CSS and JavaScript
-- Noscript mode: HTML and CSS
+- Noscript mode: HTML and CSS [UNTIL Orbeon Forms 2017.2]

 ### Does JavaScript need to be enabled in the browser to use Orbeon Forms?

-The short answer: In general, yes.
-But if you use the "noscript" mode (which has limitations), you can use clients which don't have JavaScript.

-The long answer: Orbeon Forms is designed to work best with JavaScript enabled.
-This is where you get the most features of the platform.
-Functionality in noscript mode is limited, in particular there is no dynamic validation, certain events (focus events) are not available, and some widgets are not available (dialogs, etc.).

-Form Builder requires JavaScript to work, but forms built with the builder which don't use features that require JavaScript will work in noscript mode.
+Yes.
+Orbeon Forms is designed to work with JavaScript enabled.

+*NOTE: Orbeon Forms used to support a mode called *noscript*, which is removed starting with Orbeon Forms 2018.1.
+With earlier versions of Orbeon Forms, and with the "noscript" mode enabled, it was possible to run Orbeon Forms without JavaScript in the browser.*

 ### What format is used to archive data?